For M&A advisory

 Advanced expiry with calendar datesEnterprise

-Pick a specific access window per bidder.
-The 7-day system ceiling still applies — every drop dies by day seven from creation regardless of the date picked.
+Pick a specific access window per bidder, up to the platform's maximum link lifetime — every drop dies by day 7 from creation regardless of the date picked.

 03